 - It is a bit heavy

 5. Reebow GearMilitary Tactical Assault Pack

-The Reebow Gear Military Assault backpack is a military grade bag with a compact 34-litre capacity which is enough for an overnight bushcraft trip.
-With heavy-duty zippers and double stitched fabric, this backpack is made to last.
+The Reebow Gear Military Assault backpack is a military-grade bag with a compact 34-liter capacity which is enough for an overnight bushcraft trip.
+With heavy-duty zippers and double-stitched fabric, this backpack is made to last.

 The Reebow also features a side and front-load compression system which helps tighten the load inside.
 There are 4 sections in this back including a large compartment area with an elastic strap and a 10×5 zipper slot for small items.

 Although heavy-duty, the Reebow backpack has padded and adjustable shoulder and waist straps.
 The chest strap between them allows you to adjust the placement of the backpack on your shoulders.

 It does its bit to allow airflow by having a mesh at the back..
 Like most military backpacks, the Reebow also has a MOLLE system.